inveniosoftware/invenio/docs/datamodel/understanding-the-rest-api.rst

 `Note: If it is not displayed correctly click on it to be able to zoom in.`

-The process to read a record is a bit more simple than the that of cration explained above.
-In order to keep with the previous example, we would perform a GET operation:
+The process to read a record is a bit more simple than that of cration explained above.
+In order to continue with the previous example, we would perform a GET operation:

 .. code-block:: shell